janeonuorah/Shy/README.md

 ## 📱 Current Status

-**Stage**: Early prototyping (Stage 3A complete)
+**Stage**: Ideation & Early prototyping (Stage 3A complete)

 View the [concept mockups](https://docs.google.com/document/d/1bZ-iJ2T9OxzNM5yEnenEEPBh01PSzf_1hg65r2UGYiQ/edit?usp=sharing) from Stage 3A.

 ## 👤 About

-Created as part of a product management internship, HNGi13, Shy addresses a real gap in how we approach event attendance for anxious individuals.
+Created as part of a product management internship (HNGi13), Shy addresses a real gap in how we approach event attendance for anxious individuals.

 ---